QuantEcon/lecture-source-py/source/rst/smoothing_tax.rst

 An Example of Tax Smoothing
 ---------------------------

-We'll study a tax-smoothing version of the two Markov state example studied above.
+We'll study a tax-smoothing model with two Markov states.

-There is peace and government expenditures are low in Markov state :math:`1`.
+In Markov state :math:`1`, there is peace and government expenditures are low.

-There is war and government expenditures are high in Markov state :math:`2`.
+In Markov state :math:`2`, there is war and government expenditures are high.

 We'll compute optimal policies in both complete and incomplete markets settings.